Phase 1 Orthodontics Columbus

 Orthodontist showing child patient model of teeth

 Many children who receive Phase 1 Orthodontics may not require additional treatment in the future; however, this is not always the case.
-Our team at Wigal Orthodontics will cease further care after the initial phase is completed to allow your child’s mouth to continue growing.
+Our team at Wigal Orthodontics of Columbus will cease further care after the initial phase is completed to allow your child’s mouth to continue growing.
 Once more permanent teeth erupt, we will conduct another evaluation to decide whether Phase 2 Orthodontics is required.
 This may be necessary if adult teeth need correction.

 Things to Remember About Phase 1 Orthodontics